initgrep-com/initgrep.blog/_drafts/angular/Handling-side-effects-in-angular-ngrx.md

 - `Dispatch`:

-  - `dipatch:true` conveyes the action emitted by the effect is dispatched to the store.
+  - `dipatch:true` conveyes that the  action emitted by the effect is dispatched to the store.

   - `dipatch:false` means the effect does not need to return an action.

 - `useEffectErrorHandler` determines if the effect should be resubscribed incase an error occurs.

-Below the final version *loadUsers$* effect -
+Below is the final version *`loadUsers$`* effect -

 ```typescript
  loadUsers$ = createEffect(